Mordorreal/SiteAnalyzer/README.md

-<a href="https://github.com/Mordorreal/SiteAnalyzer"><b>Site Analizer</b><a/>
+<a href="https://github.com/Mordorreal/SiteAnalyzer"><b>Site Analyzer</b><a/>

-Site Analizer is a Ruby SEO site analizer gem.
+Site Analyzer is a Ruby SEO site analizer gem.

-Site Analizer check site and make report for you.
+Site Analyzer check site and make report for you.

 <b>Requirements</b>